-Use at a Windows\ workstation or a NetWare® server to manage your network and its resources.
-By default, ConsoleOneTM lets you manage:
+ConsoleOne[®] is a Java-based tool for managing your network and its resources.
+By default, ConsoleOne lets you manage:

-- ◆ eDirectoryTM objects, rights, and schema - NetWare file system resources
+- eDirectory[TM] objects, schema, partitions, replicas, and rights - NetWare file system resources

-If you install other Novell® products, additional functionality might be added to ConsoleOne.
-For example, if you install NDS® 8 or later, LDAP management functionality is added.
+If you install other Novell products, additional functionality might be added to ConsoleOne.
+For example, if you install Novell eDirectory, the capability to configure the LDAP interface to eDirectory is snapped in to ConsoleOne automatically.